 CIOs handle broader strategy and communications with other members of leadership, while IT directors are more responsible for the oversight of day-to-day operations.
-The main tasks given to IT directors include communicating with vendors, supervising the operation of server systems, supporting the implementation of software and hardware upgrades, and identifying security vulnerabilities, according to Indeed's IT Director career guide.
+The main tasks given to IT directors include communicating with vendors, supervising the operation of server systems, supporting the implementation of software and hardware upgrades and identifying security vulnerabilities, according to Indeed's IT Director career guide.

 SEE: How to avoid CIO and CFO clashes over cloud spend (TechRepublic)

 The career guide clarified that most IT directors at medium- to large-sized businesses usually report to a C-level executive.
-This means that they are the ones implementing the software and hardware upgrades decided upon by the CIO, as well as communicating known security vulnerabilities so the CIO can determine next steps within the organization.
+This means that they are the ones implementing the software and hardware upgrades decided upon by the CIO, as well as communicating known security vulnerabilities so the CIO can determine the next steps within the organization.

 What are some paths to becoming a CIO?

 The career path to becoming a CIO is not set or linear--most often, it is a long and winding road to the top.
-Common education requirements for becoming a CIO include a bachelor's degree in computer science, software engineering, information systems, or a related field, and often a master's degree in business administration or information technology.
+Common education requirements for becoming a CIO include a bachelor's degree in computer science, software engineering, information systems or a related field, and often a master's degree in business administration or information technology.

 Otherwise, qualifications mostly come down to experience, according to the DNA of a CIO report from Hays.
-An example CIO job description on Indeed lists a minimum of eight years' experience in information technology and resource management, with a preference for candidates with at least three years on an executive level.
+An example CIO job description on Indeed lists a minimum of eight years of experience in information technology and resource management, with a preference for candidates with at least three years on an executive level.